Do you have any queries?

 Beware.. the monsoon season may exacerbate typhoid.
 Experiencing symptoms suggestive of typhoid?
 Book your Typhoid Serum Test.

-Typhoid Fever Causes
+Who does Typhoid Fever affect?

 As typhoid is an enteric infection, it affects the intestine and hence, the typhoid symptoms one experiences are related to digestion.
 Generally, the signs and symptoms of typhoid fever start showing up gradually over a period of 10-14 days after exposure to the bacteria.
 The duration of the typhoid illness is about 3-4 weeks.
 Some signs and symptoms of typhoid fever which indicate you might be infected with the condition include: